Ohio Expungement Lawyers

-At DiCaudo, Pitchford & Yoder, we're here to help clear your criminal record.
+At DiCaudo, Pitchford & Yoder, our Ohio expungement lawyers are here to help clear your criminal record.
 We have been successful in sealing convictions for our clients, as well as obtaining expungements for clients who have been convicted of solicitation.
 Our lawyers will guide you through the expungement process and answer your questions and concerns along the way.

 To speak with a member of our team, call us at (330) 787-9841 or submit an online contact form.
 We are proud to help Ohio residents with their criminal defense matters.